 Mr. Sutton is a graduate of Livonia Stevenson High School, Michigan State University, and the Case Western Reserve University School of Law.
 Mr. Sutton also completed the prestigious International Association of Defense Counsel (IADC) Trial Academy at Stanford University, a program focused on the development of trial advocacy skills for defense litigators.

-Mr. Sutton’s practice is focused on the defense of contested matters, including state and federal lawsuits filed against his clients, as well as claims of discrimination submitted to administrative agencies such as the Equal Employment Opportunity Commission (EEOC), the Michigan Department of Civil Rights (MDCR), and U.S. Department of Education Office of Civil Rights (OCR).
+Mr. Sutton’s practice is focused on the defense of contested matters, including state and federal lawsuits filed against his clients, as well as claims of discrimination and harassment submitted to administrative agencies such as the Equal Employment Opportunity Commission (EEOC), the Michigan Department of Civil Rights (MDCR), and U.S. Department of Education Office of Civil Rights (OCR).

 Mr. Sutton often presents on topics relevant to his school clients, including transgender student rights, social media in schools, student/staff investigations, student privacy rights/FERPA, and student/staff discipline.
-On the issue of transgender student rights, Mr. Sutton is recognized as an expert, having been invited by the Michigan Department of Education to help develop guidance for supporting LGBTQ students.
+On the issue of transgender student rights, Mr. Sutton is recognized as a legal expert, having been invited by the Michigan Department of Education to help develop guidance for supporting LGBTQ students.
 Mr. Sutton has presented to education groups across the State of Michigan on this important topic.